Skip to main content

 • Fresh thread: starts a new thread for every run

-• Same thread: posts into the same thread each time (required for message-triggered automations, and also available when a recurring automation was created from a thread with a concrete root message)
+• Same thread: posts into the same thread each time (required for Slack channel message triggers, and also available when a recurring automation was created from a thread with a concrete root message)

 Who can manage automations